The Inbox newsletter has been produced for young people by young people.

 Over the last two years we have been doing a lot of work to try and change that.
 View the results from our Bigger Picture Survey, in which we consulted over 1200 young people during 2018.

-We have been working with our partners to develop actions that target some of the key issues young people have raised with us and we have developed a five year action plan.
+We have been working with our partners to develop actions that target some of the key issues young people have raised with us and we have developed a four year action plan.

 We also wanted to let you know what we are already doing to tackle some of the issues you raised.
 Take a look at our 'You said, we did' update below for more details.